iFreeon/secret-hitler-red-dawn-edition/README.md

 8. As player counts increase, presidential should increase. lots of goodness to go around.
 9. Game balancing should focus on good gameplay and less on mechanics that extend the game.

+## Notable Changes from Previous Designs
+1. The term Party or Team are used synonymously in the rules and cards.
+1. To make secret roles more notable and facilitate party switching mechanics, the default or generic role will be Civilian.
+2. Article 48 powers are played by the Chancellor.
+These are granted by the President but only played by the Chancellor.

 ## Convert Docs to PDF
 Docs are in markdown and converted to PDF, not the prettiest but much easier to collaborate on, update, and see change in git.